piotrbelina/piotrbelina.com-hugo/content/blog/golangci-lint-how-to-use-it/index.md

 * forbidigo: 1
 ```

-You have two error messages, let’s fix it.
+You have two error messages, so let's fix them.

 ### Fixing error checking